megasanjay/vue3-marquee/docs/examples.md

 </style>
 ```

-::: warning
+::: warning Disclaimer
-`Disclaimer`: The logos used in these examples are only used for demo purposes.
+The logos used in these examples are only used for demo purposes.
 The entities represented by their logos are not endorsing this component.
 :::